 The Kerry Way is one of the best Multi-Day Walking Trails in Ireland or probably anywhere for that matter.
 This is because it offers spectacular and diverse scenery that will take your breath away.
-Furthermore, quality signposting makes it easy to follow to experience stunning lakes, mountains, valleys and epic coastline.
+Furthermore, following quality signposting makes it easy to experience stunning lakes, mountains, valleys and epic coastline.

 Another attraction is the sense of remoteness it offers, without ever really being too far from the nearest village.
 Hence at the end of your day’s walking, you can enjoy a restaurant meal, satisfying pint and comfortable accommodation.
 For example the village of Sneem links the Catherdaniel and Kenmare sections and offers a great choice of restaurants, lively pubs and highly rated accommodation.

 The Kerry Way lies on the Iveragh Peninsula in Kerry in the southwest corner of Ireland.
 You’ll find that we use ‘Ring of Kerry’ and ‘Iveragh’ interchangeably to refer to the one pensinsula.
-Putting it into geographical context, the it lies between the Dingle and Beara Peninsulas and Killarney is its main town.
+Putting it into geographical context, it lies between the Dingle and Beara Peninsulas and Killarney is its main town.

 Are the Kerry Way and Ring of Kerry Driving Route different?

 Yes, the Kerry Way is a pedestrian-only route made up of hillside trails, coastal paths and narrow lanes, while the Ring of Kerry Driving Route is the N70 national primary road.
 Both are distinct and separate entities, although they shadow one another for much of their length.